OpenNullanoid/rektifiedfire-docs-core/game-story/characters.md

 With a mysterious past and unwavering commitment to advancing technology for the betterment of humanity, Professor Springlight is a complex character who holds the key to unlocking the truth behind the mission.

 Through his guidance, players will embark on a thrilling journey, discovering the depths of his intellect and the sacrifices he has made in pursuit of his vision.
 Professor Kenny Springlight is the embodiment of innovation and serves as a beacon of hope in the quest for justice and truth.

+### Sergeant Alexander
+#### 53 Years - Male - Leader of the Law Enforcement Agency
+Sergeant Alexander is a retired military veteran who brings a wealth of experience and leadership to the law enforcement agency.
+Having served in high-stakes operations during his military career, he has honed his skills in strategy, combat, and team coordination.

+Despite retiring from active duty, his passion for justice and his unwavering commitment to protecting the city remain strong.
+As the dedicated leader of the law enforcement team, Sergeant Alexander utilizes his expertise and wisdom to guide his fellow officers and ensure the success of their missions.

+With his calm demeanor and authoritative presence, he instills confidence in his team members and inspires them to reach their full potential.